stars-n-stripes/battleSchool/challenges/test/README.md

 ### Installation
 On a new Ubuntu Server 20.04, run:
-`wget [script] -O /tmp/build.sh && chmod +x /tmp/build.sh`
+`wget https://raw.githubusercontent.com/stars-n-stripes/battleSchool/master/challenges/test/build.sh -O /tmp/build.sh && chmod +x /tmp/build.sh`
-To download the file.
+to download the file.
 You need to provide two passwords (one for the developer, and one for the student).

 ### Description